tomMEM/Jetbot-Project/README.md

   * To reduce the time lag of camera stream processing in the trt script all four CPUs are required
   * $sudo jetson_clocks is not sufficient to activate. $ sudo nvpmodel -m 0 for 10 W is required
   * The preinstalled $sudo jtop can also be used to activate jetson clocks and CPUs etc..
-  * The time lag of display must be below 1 sec (<500 ms).
-With two CPUs at Max frequency the time lag is about < 2s which does not allow road following at an interesting speed
+  * The time lag of display must be below <100 ms. With two CPUs at Max frequency the time lag is about < 2s which does not allow road following at an interesting speed

 ## 4) Adjustments